Renault first-half sales volume slumps 30% after Russia exit

-July 12 (Reuters) - French carmaker Renault RENA.PA on Tuesday reported a plunge in its vehicle sales in the first half of 2022 after shutting down activities in Russia, its second-biggest market, in the wake of the invasion of Ukraine.
+July 12 (Reuters) - French carmaker Renault RENA.PA said car sales plunged 30% in the first half of 2022 after shutting down activities in Russia, one of the first Western auto manufacturers to lay bare the damage of losing a key market in the wake of the Ukraine war.

-The group said its worldwide sales fell 29.7% from last year to just over one million vehicles (1,000,199 units).
+Renault, the Western carmaker most exposed to the Russian market, said its worldwide sales fell 29.7% from last year to just over one million vehicles.
 Excluding the activities of Avtovaz and Renault Russia, the number of units sold was down 12% year-on-year.
+Renault shares fell 2.3% in early trading.

-Renault, which makes popular models such as Dacia Duster and Renault Clio, shut down its activities in Russia amid the Ukraine conflict and said it would sell Renault Russia and a nearly 67.69% stake in Avtovaz.
+Russia was Renault's second biggest market before the war, accounting for 15% of earnings, according to JPMorgan.
+The group, which makes popular models such as the Dacia Duster and Renault Clio, shut down its activities in the country earlier this year and said it would sell Renault Russia and a 67.7% stake in Avtovaz.

 In May, Renault said it would sell Avtovaz, Russia's biggest carmaker and owner of the Lada brand, to a Russian science institute, reportedly for just one rouble with a six-year option to buy it back.